Dan Quayle

-James Danforth Quayle (/kweɪl/; born February 4, 1947) is an American retired politician and U.S. Army veteran who served as the 44th vice president of the United States from 1989 to 1993 under President George H. W. Bush.
-A member of the Republican Party, Quayle represented Indiana in the U.S. House of Representatives from 1977 to 1981 and in the U.S. Senate from 1981 to 1989.
+James Danforth Quayle (Note: /kweɪl/ KWAYL) (born February 4, 1947) is an American retired politician and Indiana National Guard veteran who served as the 44th vice president of the United States from 1989 to 1993 under President George H. W. Bush.
+A member of the Republican Party, Quayle represented Indiana in the U.S. House of Representatives from 1977 to 1981 and in the Senate from 1981 to 1989.

-A native of Indianapolis, Quayle spent most of his childhood in Paradise Valley, a suburb of Phoenix, Arizona.
-He married Marilyn Tucker in 1972 and obtained his J.D. degree from the Indiana University Robert H. McKinney School of Law in 1974.
-He and Marilyn practiced law in Huntington, Indiana, before his election to the United States House of Representatives in 1976.
-In 1980, he was elected to the U.S. Senate.
+A native of Indianapolis, Quayle spent most of his childhood in Paradise Valley, a suburb of Phoenix, Arizona, before moving back to Indiana to finish high school.
+Quayle met his future wife, Marilyn Tucker, while attending night classes at college.
+He married her in 1972 and had three children including Ben, and obtained his J.D. degree from the Indiana University Robert H. McKinney School of Law in 1974.
+He and Marilyn practiced law in Huntington, Indiana, before his election to the U.S. House of Representatives in 1976, where he beat incumbent representative, Edward Roush.
+Quayle would be re-elected in 1978 and serve a total of four years.
+In 1980 Quayle then ran against popular incumbent senator Birch Bayh.
+Quayle was expected to lose the race but ultimately defeated the incumbent and was elected to the U.S. Senate.
+Quayle would be re-elected in 1986, winning in a landslide victory.